Are you concerned about your children's mental health? - Care for the Family

 ‘Thankfully I journeyed through to recovery, continued my education, went to medical school, and qualified as a doctor.
 My parents played a crucial role in enabling me to rebuild a mentally healthy life through family-based self-help’ Lizzie

 Family Mental Wealth is a government funded social enterprise co-founded in 2018 by Dr Elizabeth McNaught (an NHS doctor) and her parents Nick and Carol Pollard (lifelong social entrepreneurs).
 The family are passionate about helping parents gain the knowledge and skills they need to build the mental health of their children.
 To this end, they have developed a website and Parent Toolkit.
-Part One of the toolkit, called ‘What every parent needs to know’, is free.
-Thereafter, a subscription is required.
+Parents can sign-up for free to access Part One of the toolkit, ‘What every parent needs to know‘.
+There is a membership subscription to access the rest of the toolkit.

 In co-operation with clinicians and researchers at the South London & Maudsley NHS Foundation Trust and the School of Psychology at the University of Sussex, they are developing Headway®.
 This is a digital tool that will facilitate family-based self-help, enabling young people to build mentally healthy lives.